mahir-abir07/sql-powerbi-chocolates-sales-analysis/README.md

 * **🌎 Regional Expansion:** Given the significant success in the **APAC** region, the business should conduct a deep-dive analysis into the specific sales strategies used there.
 Adapting these proven tactics for the **Canada** and **USA** markets could help bridge the current performance gap.
 * **🍫 Product Optimization:** Marketing efforts and inventory priority should remain focused on **"Bars."** As the primary driver of both sales volume and total revenue, this category offers the highest return on investment.
 * **🏆 Performance Tracking:** Implement a structured monthly **"Top Performer"** incentive program.
-By utilizing the **team-based ranking system** (developed in SQL Query #16), management can foster healthy competition and data-driven recognition across all sales teams.
+By utilizing the **team-based ranking system**, management can foster healthy competition and data-driven recognition across all sales teams.

 ---